garciapn/ISAT-VR360/README.md

 ISAT building Virtual Reality Capstone
 Virtual tour of James Madison University's Integrated Science and Technology Building

-# Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation
 Project was created as a senior capstone for the Department of Integrated Science and Technology